chitrakshi-gosain/Flockr/assumptions.md

 ### message_unreact
 - 1. ' ' is not a valid token
 - 2. 1 is the only valid react ID

+### message_pin
+- 1. Admin can pin messages in any channel if they are in the channel
+- 2. If an owner sends a message in a channel and then leaves the channel, they cannot pin the message.

+### message_unpin
+- 1. Admin can unpin messages in any channel if they are in the channel
+- 2. If an owner pins a message and then leaves a channel, they cannot unpin the message until the join the channel again.

 ## user.py